bfiessinger/wppedia/README.md

 With this quality content you can significantly improve your website’s SEO and ranking on search engines like Google, etc.

 ## Key Features
-* WPPedia provides an archive for all glossary terms and single view pages for individual terms
-* Terms are listed by initial letter
+* Archive
+  * Pages with Navigation for initial Characters
+  * Use a static Page for the Glossary Frontpage
+  * Or let WPPedia generate your Archive Page
+* Single View
   * Crosslinking between glossary terms

 ## Sponsors
 <a href="https://www.steinrein.com/" target="_blank">